1trickPwnyta/streamethyst/README.md

 Plugins register for one or more events.
 When the event is called, each plugin registered for that event will be triggered, in no particular order.

 ### Creating a Custom Plugin
-streamethyst comes with some examples of how to use custom plugins, which can be found in the subfolders of the plugins folder.
+streamethyst comes with some examples of how to use custom plugins, which can be found in the plugins folder.
 The built-in quote command is also implemented using a plugin, which can be reviewed for a much more complex example.